basnijholt/nijho.lt/content/post/agentic-mobile-workflow/index.md

 - **Ollama** hosting `llama3.1:70b` for rewrite/edit prompts plus `qwen2.5-coder` when I want a second opinion.
 - Optional `rtx` acceleration so the GPU stays warm for consecutive dictations.

-It’s not the fastest—FasterWhisper on my box is slower than Apple’s on‑device dictation—but the accuracy and punctuation quality make it a clear win for me when coding from the phone.
+It’s not the fastest—FasterWhisper on my box is slower than Apple’s on‑device dictation—but the accuracy makes it a clear win for me when coding from the phone.

 For deep coding refactors, though, I still hand context to `gpt-5-codex-high` through Code's proprietary back end—open models continue to trail frontier systems here, so I happily mix the two.